What Does it Take to Be an Insurance Adjuster, Examiner, or Investigator?

 - Communicate with former associates to verify employment record and to obtain background information regarding persons or businesses applying for credit.

-Below is a list of the skills most Insurance Adjusters, Examiners, and Investigators say are important on the job.
+These are the skills Insurance Adjusters, Examiners, and Investigators say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.